The Digital Nomad Reality Check: Wi-Fi Is Not Enough

 Spain

-Visa length: One year, with the possibility to renew for up to five years
+Visa length: One year, renewable for up to five years

 Income requirement: Currently €2,334/month